mblandfo/python_twitter_utils/README.md

 ```

 Open Visual Studio Code, open directory c:\dev\python-twitter-utils
-If it asks you to install the python extension say yes
+In the file picker on the left of Visual Studio Code, select get_users.py
+It should ask you about installing the python extension.
+Click it and pick the top option for Python by Don Jayamanne
 Go to File -> Preferences -> Settings and on the right side add this line:
 ```
 "python.linting.enabled": false
 ```
 If you want to change your theme go to File -> Preferences -> Color Theme

+Restart Visual Studio Code

-Go to View -> Integrated Terminal and run these commands:
+Go to View -> Integrated Terminal and run this:

 ```
-conda env create -f env.yml
-activate py36
+pip install python-twitter
 ```

-In Visual Studio Code, open "get_users.py" and right click and select "Run python file in terminal"
+In Visual Studio Code, open "get_users.py" and right click and select "Run python file in terminal"  (or you can just type "python get_users.py" in the terminal)
 It should give you an error saying you need to put in passwords.
 Help on that is here:

 Create a Twitter App so you can get auth tokens: